 - are pregnant, think that you might be pregnant, or plan to become pregnant.
 It is not known if KESIMPTA will harm your unborn baby.
 Females who can become pregnant should use birth control (contraception) during treatment with KESIMPTA and for 6 months after your last treatment.
-Talk with your healthcare provider about what birth control method is right for you during this time. - are breastfeeding or plan to breastfeed.
+Talk with your healthcare provider about what birth control method is right for you during this time. - Pregnancy Registry: There is a registry for women who become pregnant during treatment with KESIMPTA.
+If you become pregnant while taking KESIMPTA, tell your healthcare provider right away.
+Talk to your healthcare provider about registering with the MotherToBaby Pregnancy Study in Multiple Sclerosis.
+The purpose of the registry is to collect information about your health and your baby's health.
+For more information or to register, contact MotherToBaby by calling 1-877-311-8972, by sending an email to MotherToBaby@health.ucsd.edu, or go to www.mothertobaby.org/join-study. - are breastfeeding or plan to breastfeed.
 It is not known if KESIMPTA passes into your breast milk.
 Talk to your healthcare provider about the best way to feed your baby if you take KESIMPTA.